Lauv: 2019–2020: How I'm Feeling

-2021–present: All 4 Nothing
+2021–2022: All 4 Nothing and tour

 On July 27, 2021, American DJ DallasK announced a new single "Try Again", featuring Lauv.
 The song was released July 30.

 On January 18, 2022, Lauv announced his second studio album is "done", with the lead single titled "26" released on January 28.
-Lauv's sophomore album is scheduled for release later this year.
 Around this time, it was revealed in a Billboard article that Lauv finalized a distribution deal with Virgin Music Label & Artist Services.

 On April 8, 2022, Lauv released the second single from his second album, titled "All 4 Nothing (I'm So in Love)" along with a music video.
-A day prior, his Spotify About description was edited with information regarding the title of his second album, All 4 Nothing, released on August 5, 2022.
+The previous day, his Spotify About description had been edited with information regarding the title of his second album All 4 Nothing.
+The album was released on August 5 along with the music video for the single "Stranger"; to support the album, Lauv embarked on a North American tour, stopping at many cities in both Canada and the US.